 Don’s Records and Hi-Fi: In 1958 E.F.
 Sandberg bought Don Leary’s record store at Miracle Mile for his son Don to operate, and it became Don’s Records and Hi-Fi.
 The Grand Opening, held on April 24-26, 1958, featured 12,000 records and offered orchids to the ladies and candy for the kids.
 (Men apparently never got anything at these Grand Openings.)
 Appearances were made by Disk Jockeys Roy Carr (WTCN), Jim Boysen (WLOL), and Stanley Mack (WDGY).
 Beverly Reinicke, who had worked for Don Leary for the last three years, was announced as an employee of the new store.
 An ad in the April 23, 1958, St. Louis Park High Echo announced the grand opening with much hep cat patois.

-Down in the Valley, Golden Valley Shopping Center, Highway 55 at Winnetka.
+Down in the Valley, Golden Valley Shopping Center, 8020 Olson Memorial Highway at Winnetka.
 As the ad below says, “Since 1972.”
 Still a going concern today.
 There are also locations in Maple Grove and Crystal.